 - Braid one of the top sections, once nearing the end, lay the braid diagonally across the hair and tie into the lower band.

 - Repeat on the other side, and you should achieve something like in the image below.

 #6.
 Bunch of Braids

 - Take a simple ponytail, and part and braid a few sections of hair ends.

 - Aim to do 3 or 4 braids.

 Over on our blog we had a look at making things a bit more interesting with hair accessories which you can have a read of here.

-Over to you!
-Have you any other quick and easy hairstyles that you use for school days?
-Let us know in the comments below.
+Have you any other quick and easy hairstyles for school days?
+Leave a comment below and let us know – we’d love to hear from you!